Balanced Risk-Adjusted

 Suitable if you're an investor who:

-• is prepared to accept the option can have negative returns over the shorter term but aims for a smoother ride along the way
+- is prepared to accept the option can have negative returns over the shorter term but aims for lower volatility compared to the Balanced option

 Risk3